Point of Sangomar: Geomorphology and environmental

 Parallel to the phenomenon of erosion occurs a process of sedimentation: the extremity of the new Southern Island of Sangomar increases by 100 m per annum to the south and, on the opposite bank, the outskirts of the villages of Niodior and Dionewar are silting considerably, reducing traffic of vessels and contributing to the isolation of populations.

 All these phenomena are closely followed by a body established with the support of UNESCO in 1984, the multidisciplinary team that studies coastal ecosystems (EPEEC).

 History

 The Point of Sangomar has also been long described by navigators and hydrographers because of its bar and because of its strategic location downstream of the port of Kaolack, an important production center for peanuts and salt.

 In the mid-nineteenth century, Louis Faidherbe, the Governor of Senegal, tried to take control of the peanut producing countries and those encircling the Cayor.
 In May 1858, he made an expedition directed in particular to the Kingdom of Sine.
 To consolidate the French position, as in Rufisque (Cayor), Saly (Baol), Kaolack (Saloum) and Joal-Fadiouth (Kingdom of Sine), a fort was built at Sangomar.
 In 1890, a customs post was built there.

 Toponymy

-According to Henry Gravrand, the word "Sangomar" among the Serer people means "the village of shadows" (the "Elysiums").
+Amongst the Serer people, "Sangomar" mean "the village of shadows" (the "Elysiums") - in Serer proper.
+In Serer Saafi, sangomar mean shadow.